 where a is the maximum path difference.
-CIRS spectra are computed unapodized (boxcar) and apodized (Hamming) ; however only the apodized provided on the PDS volumes (in DATA/APODSPEC) as apodized are almost exclusively used for science.
-The user must convolve any spectral models accordingly (see the ‘Nyquist’, ‘FWHM’ and ‘Rayleigh’ fields for information on spectral resolution).Fast T
+CIRS spectra are computed for unapodized (boxcar) and apodized (Hamming) interferograms; however only the apodized spectra are provided on the PDS volumes (in DATA/APODSPEC) as apodized spectra are almost exclusively used for science.
+The user must convolve any spectral models accordingly (see the ‘Nyquist’, ‘FWHM’ and ‘Rayleigh’ fields for information on spectral resolution).
+The convolution function, which is the Fast Fourier Transform of the Hamming function, is given by:

 (24)